 September 2014 (Virginia Beach, Va.)

 Bank On Virginia Beach sponsors a series of financial education classes.
 Bank On Virginia Beach combines financial education with personalized coaching to help participants build savings, reduce debt, and improve credit.

 2014 Assets Learning Conference in Washington, D.C.

 September 17−19, 2014 (Washington, D.C.)

-CFED sponsors this biennial event that brings together more than 1,200 stakeholders for three days of intensive capacity-building workshops, plenaries, sessions, roundtables, and receptions.
-This year’s conference will explore Platforms for Prosperity that move individuals and families from poverty to financial security and economic opportunity.
-Registration will open in early spring.
+The Corporation for Enterprise Development (CFED) sponsors this biennial event that brings together more than 1,200 stakeholders for three days of intensive capacity-building workshops, plenaries, sessions, round tables, and receptions.
+This year’s conference, “Platforms for Prosperity,” explores ways to move individuals and families from poverty to financial security and economic opportunity.

 Council for Economic Education’s National Conference in Dallas

 October 8–11, 2014 (Dallas, Texas)

 The Council for Economic Education conference is a nationwide gathering of educators.
 The conference features a diverse selection of presentations, workshops, and events to enable educators to raise the level of economic and financial literacy among K-12 students.